by Tim Gilmore, 2/21/2019

 Steve Thomas doesn’t know how many heads adorn these walls.
 “Aw shit,” he says, “We got at least 50.”

-The largest storefront in the faded ocher shopping center, parking spaces sequestered in the middle, at the confluence of Beach and Atlantic Boulevards in St. Nicholas, Curry-Thomas exhibits a formidable menagerie of taxidermy, both stunning and shocking, impressive and appalling, several specimens of which came from a prominent local plastic surgeon and philanthropist.
+In St. Nicholas, Curry-Thomas occupies the large standalone building behind a horseshoe of storefronts in the faded ocher-colored shopping center.
+At the confluence of Beach and Atlantic Boulevards, most storefronts face the outside streets, with parking sequestered in the middle.
+Facing the central parking lot, the hardware and gun shop exhibits a formidable menagerie of taxidermy, both stunning and shocking, impressive and appalling, several specimens of which came from a prominent local plastic surgeon and philanthropist.

 Beneath a stuffed coyote, two men in their 70s stare at each other.
 Finally one of them, Tom Genest, says, “I know you.”
 The other man is Roger Curry, son of one of the founders.
-They’re both retired cops.
+They’re both retired from the Jacksonville Sheriff’s Office, Curry as emergency communications officer, Genest as police lieutenant.
+Roger speaks quietly; Tom’s voice booms.

-Tom says he’s been shopping here for 40 years.
-“These people know guns,” he says.
+Tom’s been shopping here for 40 years.
+“These people know guns,” he says, drawing a line between local business and corporate franchise.
 “Kids working at Dick’s Sporting Goods don’t know what they’re doing.”

-Steve nods to the head of a caribou he shot in Alaska with his brothers and says, “Bush pilot dropped us off on the lake, 150 miles west of Anchorage.
+But Steve Thomas says the gun business in St. Nicholas has stayed steady across the decades.
+Fewer people own guns, but they own more of them.
+He’s quick to fall into storytelling with customers.
+He nods to the head of a caribou he shot in Alaska with his brothers and says, “Bush pilot dropped us off on the lake, 150 miles west of Anchorage.
 We was there seven days.
 We lived off what caribou we didn’t send back.”

-With an index finger from underneath, he thumps the bill of his camouflage ball cap, repositioning it higher on his forehead, sits down in a chair facing rows of rifles on a back wall, and stretches his legs.
-He talks about shipping the meat and heads back separately.
+With an index finger from underneath, Steve thumps the bill of his camouflage ball cap, repositioning it higher on his forehead, sits down in a chair facing rows of rifles on a back wall, and stretches his legs.
+He talks about shipping the meat and the heads of the caribou he shot back separately.

-“Now,” he says, “to get the meat ready, you get the skin off all the way down to his nose, cut all his meat off, then get him in the box and over to the packin’ plant to ship back.”
+“Now,” he says casually, “to get the meat ready, you get the skin off all the way down to his nose, cut all his meat off his bones, then get him in the box and over to the packin’ plant to ship back.”

 Obviously, many of the taxidermied animals that surround us didn’t come from Alaska, nor Georgia and South Carolina, where Steve counts his favorite hunting grounds.
 “These’ns come from people all over town,” he says, nodding toward thousand-pound hunting trophies.